• Skip to primary navigation

 A hand sprinkling chopped walnuts on date cake.

-• When the cake has cooled completely pour the caramel over and garnish with some sea salt or chopped walnuts.
+• When the cake has cooled completely pour the caramel on top of the cake, and garnish with some sea salt or chopped walnuts.

 • The cake tastes great by itself but for a fancier cake make the toffee and garnish with a sprinkle of sea salt or walnuts to balance the sugary toffee layer.